Purgatory: Role in relation to sin

+Cardinal Joseph Ratzinger, the future Pope Benedict XVI, paraphrased this as: "Purgatory is not, as Tertullian thought, some kind of supra-worldly concentration camp where man is forced to undergo punishment in a more or less arbitrary fashion.
+Rather it is the inwardly necessary process of transformation in which a person becomes capable of Christ, capable of God, and thus capable of unity with the whole communion of saints".

-This purification from our sinful tendencies has been compared to rehabilitation of someone who needs to be cleansed of any addiction, a gradual and probably painful process.
+This purification from mankind's sinful tendencies has been compared to rehabilitation of someone who needs to be cleansed of any addiction, a gradual and probably painful process.
 It can be advanced during life by voluntary self-mortification and penance and by deeds of generosity that show love of God rather than of creatures.
 If not completed before death, it can still be needed for entering the divine presence.
-Saint Catherine of Genoa said: "As for paradise, God has placed no doors there.
-Whoever wishes to enter, does so.
-An all-merciful God stands there with His arms open, waiting to receive us into His glory.
-I also see, however, that the divine presence is so pure and light-filled – much more than we can imagine – that the soul that has but the slightest imperfection would rather throw itself into a thousand hells than appear thus before the divine presence."

-A person seeking purification from sinful tendencies is not alone.
-Because of the communion of saints: "the holiness of one profits others, well beyond the harm that the sin of one could cause others.
+A person seeking purification from sinful tendencies is also considered not to be alone in Catholic teaching, due to be the communion of saints: "the holiness of one profits others, well beyond the harm that the sin of one could cause others.
 Thus recourse to the communion of saints lets the contrite sinner be more promptly and efficaciously purified of the punishments for sin".
 The Catholic Church states that, through the granting of indulgences for manifestations of devotion, penance and charity by the living, it opens for individuals "the treasury of the merits of Christ and the saints to obtain from the Father of mercies the remission of the temporal punishments due for their sins".